trevordevore/dataview_demo/README.md

 # DataView Demo Levure Project

 This repo contains a Levure application which demonstrates how to use the DataView and DataView Tree helpers.
+If you are checking this repo out with git on your local computer make sure you initialize submodules.
+Levure, DataView helper, and DataView Tree helper are all submodules.

 To open the application, launch LiveCode and open the `./app/standalone.livecode` stack file, switch to the Browse tool, and click on the **Open Application** button.